ShuaibAhamed2001/Tomato-quiz-game/README.md

 - View the high score board by clicking on the "Scoreboard" button.
 - Logout by clicking on the "Logout" button.

-## Credits

-- This project was created by @theCodeMonster1.

 ## License

 This project is licensed under the [MIT License](LICENSE).